bgaurav7/u3-stack/README.md

 The U3 Stack is designed to maximize code reuse and maintainability across Web (Next.js + React), Mobile (React Native via Expo + Expo Router), and Backend (Fastify + tRPC).
-It promotes a modular structure using Clean Architecture, and leverages monorepo tooling (pnpm) to unify development.
+It promotes a modular structure using Clean Architecture, and leverages Turborepo for high-performance monorepo orchestration.

 All communication is type-safe (via tRPC + Zod), and component styling is consistent across platforms using Tamagui as the complete styling solution.